 - In January 2017 the Culture, Media and Sport Committee took evidence on Brexit and the creative and tourism industries within the DSM.

 - In March 2017 the European Scrutiny Committee devoted substantial time to the DSM strategy throughout the Brexit process in a report collating several months of reporting.
 As Parliamentary language goes, their review is fairly damning of the lack of clarity and attention being given to the strategy by the May government.
-They have requested a response by 9 May.

 - The report indicates that until the UK leaves the EU, “the Government will continue to play a proactive role in DSM negotiations and votes, using its influence to push for an open, flexible digital market.”
-That being said, the notion that an actor committed to withdrawing itself from a strategy can continue to carry a respected and influential voice within it is utterly delusional.
+That being said, the notion that an actor committed to withdrawing itself from a strategy can continue to carry a respected and influential voice within it is delusional.

 - The report further noted that the Government will provide quarterly updates to Parliament on progress of the DSM strategy.

 - The ESC has requested that by 9 May,

 “the Government provide the Committee with a case-by-case assessment of the extent to which, post-exit, the policy objectives of each of the different Digital Single Market proposals could be achieved solely through domestic legislation or would require some form of bilateral agreement with the EU.
 We accept the Government’s reluctance to provide information “about the nature of future agreements with the EU or on potential changes to domestic law following our EU exit”, but believe that it is appropriate for Parliament to seek clarification of which digital economy issues can be tackled domestically and which will require a bilateral agreement.”